quixio/quix-streams/docs/tutorials/purchase-filtering/tutorial.md

 customers_qualified_topic = app.topic(name="customers_coupon_qualified")
 ```

-Next we define our input/output topics, named customer_purchases and customers_coupon_qualified, respectively.
+Next we define our input/output topics, named `customer_purchases` and `customers_coupon_qualified`, respectively.

+They each return `Topic` objects, used later on.

-These topics will automatically be created for you when you run the application should they not exist.
+NOTE: the topics will automatically be created for you in Kafka when you run the application should they not exist.

 ### The StreamingDataFrame (SDF)